cool-hooks/react-shorten-url/README.md

 ## Example

-**• Import `ShortenUrlProvider` from library in your React app, wrap main component and set config values:**
+**• Import `ShortenUrlProvider` from the library in your React app, wrap the component and set the config values:**

 ```js
 // index.js